Facebook Pixel

 Apply for Your Certificate of Eligibility

-You must show you are eligible for the VA loan program to begin the process for the loan.
-To be eligible, you must be a veteran, active-duty servicemember, part of the National Guard or Reserve, or the unmarried spouse of a service member who was killed on duty or due to service-related injuries.
+To begin the loan process, you must show you are eligible for the VA loan program.
+To be eligible, you must be a veteran, active-duty servicemember, member of the National Guard or Reserve, or the unmarried spouse of a service member who was killed on duty or due to service-related injuries.

-You can apply on the VA's website, send VA Form 26-1880 by mail, or work with your lender to obtain your Certificate of Eligibility.
-A VA-approved lender will have experience with submitting Certificates of Eligibility so it might make the process easier to go through them.
+You can apply on the VA's website, mail VA Form 26-1880, or work with your lender to obtain your Certificate of Eligibility.
+A VA-approved lender will have experience submitting Certificates of Eligibility, so it might be easier to go through them.
 Your local VA office is also a useful resource.

 Shop Around to Find a Lender